h7shin/dropship/README.md

 		search.........search in favourites (if not found in history) for files with keywords lookup.........look up a file or directory under current directory

-		Download Components
+		echo  Download Components

 		downloads......cd to DownloadStore in dropship repository
-		import.........move a file from a download folder (must be set by the browser) (Type repository, go to DownloadStore (directory) and type pop) tag............tag the current directory so that files with filename '...<tag>...' can be imported to this directory
+		import.........move a file from a download folder (must be set by the browser) (Type repository, go to DownloadStore (directory) and type pop) tagthis...*....tag the current directory so that files with filename '...<tag>...' can be imported to this directory
 		importx........import all files in download folders by tags see 'tag' tagedit........edit the list of tags on vi